muhdizudin96/WAFIzue/README.md

 the payloads will be replace with ```WAFIzue``` in ``-t`` so dont for get to include it

 ## Footprinting
-ProjectX is use [Wafw00f](https://github.com/EnableSecurity/wafw00f) to perform footprinting
+WAFIzue is use [Wafw00f](https://github.com/EnableSecurity/wafw00f) to perform footprinting
 ```console
 $ python3 WAFIzue.py -f -t "<target IP>"
 ```